 Beginning in September 2015, the LOSSAN Agency entered into a fixed interest investment repurchase agreement with Bank of the West, in which the daily balance of its checking account is transferred into an overnight sweep account.
 Under the repurchase agreement, the LOSSAN Agency earns a fixed .05% interest rate on the daily amount transferred to the sweep account, regardless of any fluctuation in the market price of the underlying securities purchased by the bank.
+The funds are collateralized by a U.S. Treasury note.
 Each business day, the bank automatically transfers the balance in the sweep account and interest earned back into the LOSSAN Agency bank deposit account.
-The amount swept into the overnight sweep account as of June 30, 2017 is \$25,406,198.